So good they want to tax them

+Forthcoming changes in Inheritance Tax (IHT) rules make it crucial to understand how pensions are treated in estate planning.
 Pension pots are often one of the largest assets individuals hold, making careful planning essential to ensure they pass to the intended beneficiaries efficiently and with minimal tax.
-Recent and forthcoming changes in Inheritance Tax (IHT) rules make it more important than ever to understand how pensions are treated in estate planning.
+Forthcoming changes in Inheritance Tax (IHT) rules make it more important than ever to understand how pensions are treated in estate planning.
+One important thing to note is that pension pots should not be catered for inside a Will

 Most pensions allow for death benefits to be paid to nominated beneficiaries.
 These benefits can include lump sums or income streams, depending on the pension scheme rules.
 Pension death benefit nomination letters are critical: they ensure the pension provider knows exactly who should receive the funds upon your death.
 Keeping these nominations up to date is essential, particularly after major life events such as marriage, divorce, or the birth of children.